How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

 “Even the eczema?”

 “Yes, we’ll work on both.
-Leave your clothes on but take off your sandals.
+Leave on your clothes.
+Take off your sandals.
 Lay down on the table.
 I’ll be back in a minute to get you needled.”

 Althea inserted needles (right through my clothing) from the top of my head to the tops of my toes and just about everywhere in between.

 “Stay still.
 You’ve got a lot of needles in you.
-I’m going to leave you like this for at least half an hour.”
+I’m leave you like this for at least half an hour.”

-I channeled my inner porcupine, relaxed on the table, and wondered if the needles in my ears could penetrate my brain if I accidentally rolled over on my side.
+I channeled my inner porcupine, relaxed, and wondered if the needles in my ears could penetrate my brain if I accidentally rolled over on my side.

 Althea eased back into the room and removed the needles.
-Each one made a tinkling sound as she dropped them into a metal pan.
+Each one tinkled as she dropped them into a metal pan.

 “How do you feel?”